juanius67/eng270-dessert-glycemia/README.md

 ### Code

-* Repository structure and workflow inspired by ENG-270 project template (`stakahama/sie-eng270-project-template`).
 * Numerical and physiological modelling draws on the literature listed in the **References** section below.
 * The project uses `numpy`, `matplotlib`, and `pyyaml`, which are cited implicitly via the Python ecosystem.

-For citation of this repository itself, see `CITATION.cff`.

 ---